 It is the City's policy to permit employees to accumulate earned but unused vacation benefits.
-GASB Interpretation No. 6 indicates that liabilities for compensated absences are normally expected to be liquidated with expendable available financial resources and should be recognized as governmental fund liabilities to the extent that they mature each period.
-Accrued compensated absences are reported in the respective columns in the government-wide financial statements and in the proprietary fund financial statements when earned.
+Liabilities for compensated absences are normally expected to be liquidated with expendable available financial resources and should be recognized as governmental fund liabilities to the extent that they mature each period.
+Accrued compensated absences are reported in the government-wide financial statements when earned.
 Compensated absences are reported in governmental funds only if they have matured.